 What Is Parsley?

 Parsley is a fresh, leafy herb that originated in the Mediterranean region.
 Although the exact origins of the plant are unknown, it has been grown in Greece, Italy, Spain, Portugal, Morocco, Algeria, and many other regions for centuries.
-Its name derives from the Latin word “petro” which means stone as it is believed to have first been grown in the rock-covered hills of Greece.
+Its name is derived from the Latin word “petro” which means stone because it is believed to have first been grown in the rock-covered hills of Greece.

 Health Benefits